 We always see at least one diving show in the Aqua Stadium when we visit Dutch Wonderland.
 I think I like these shows just as much as my kids.
 There are two version so of the diving show.
 Both shows follow a fairy tale-like story line.

 The diving shows have moments of comedy in them and plenty of diving.
 Make sure you take note of which benches you are sitting on, as the front rows are splash zones.

-In addition to the diving shows, there’s also story time with the princess, a comedy show, and a singing and dancing show.
+In addition to the diving shows, there’s also other shows that change with the seasons.
 These shows are located in the Amphitheater and the Celebration Theatre.

 Seasons at Dutch Wonderland

-For a list of tips for visiting Dutch Wonderland – go here.
+Check out this list of tips for visiting Dutch Wonderland.